Skip to main content

 Frequently asked questions about the Fergus Pay credit card system powered by Stripe.

-Written by Marvin Rebong
+Written by Marjory Ordonez

-Updated over a week ago
+Updated this week

 Overview

-In this article, we'll cover frequently asked questions about Fergus Pay
+In this article, we'll cover frequently asked questions about Fergus Pay:

 Each transaction completed with Fergus Pay includes processing fees that vary depending on your region.
 We regularly review our fees to align with the current market rates.